gmherb/envtab/README.md

 This runs `go run ./tools/gen-docs.go` and produces per-command Markdown files and a top-level `docs/envtab.md` that reflect the current CLI.

 # TODO
+- SOPS    exec-env    execute a command with decrypted values inserted into the environment
+  - Add support
 - Add --raw to loginCmd.
 This will place actual export entries inside of a shell script to be sourced from profile script instead of calling envtab.
   - Safer, faster, but lacks encryption at rest.
   - Also supports all environment values in entries as they will be evaluated on source.